What is a Private Browser?

 Ghostery detects invisible scripts and utilizes advanced algorithmic tracking prevention techniques to stop your personal information from leaving your browser.

-You can use the Ghostery tracker blocker extension in your preferred browser or you can download Ghostery Dawn, our private browser fully loaded with the Ghostery Privacy Suite, to create a more secure and anonymous web browsing experience.
+You can use the Ghostery tracker blocker extension in your preferred browser or you can download Ghostery Private Browser our private browser fully loaded with the Ghostery Privacy Suite, to create a more secure and anonymous web browsing experience.

 Get in touch to find out more